How to Install Composer on Ubuntu

 php -m | grep -E 'curl|zip|mbstring'

-sudo apt install curl php-cli php-zip php-curl php-mbstring
+sudo apt install php-cli php-zip php-curl php-mbstring

 Handle Permission Denied in /usr/local/bin